Jared Birchall

-Jared John Birchall (born 1974) is an American business executive and a former banker.
-He is the chief executive officer of neurotechnology company Neuralink and the wealth manager of billionaire entrepreneur Elon Musk since 2016.
-As Musk's adviser, right-hand man, and fixer, Birchall holds executive or administrative positions in other endeavors of his including the Boring Company, Musk Foundation, xAI, and managing his family office.
+Jared John Birchall (born September 1974) is an American business executive and a former banker.
+He has been the manager of Elon Musk's family office since 2016.
+Birchall holds executive or administrative roles in some of Musk’s other ventures, including Neuralink, where he is CEO although not involved in daily operations; The Boring Company; Musk Foundation; and xAI.

 Early life and education

-Jared John Birchall was born in 1974 in Modesto, California.
+Birchall was born in September 1974 in Modesto, California.
 As one of 11 children, his family toured California as part of a musical group called "The Birchall Family Singers".
 He earned an Eagle Scout rank in his youth.
 He entered the Brigham Young University in Provo, Utah, in 1992 and graduated in 1999 with a Bachelor of Arts degree.
 Before graduating, he also spent two years as a Mormon missionary.

 Career

 1999–2016: Financial career

-He started his career in finance at Goldman Sachs in New York City as a financial analyst in 1999.
-The next year, he moved to Los Angeles to work at Merrill Lynch & Co. as a private wealth adviser.
+Birchall started his career in finance at Goldman Sachs in New York City as a financial analyst in 1999.
+The next year, he moved to Los Angeles to work at Merrill as a private wealth adviser.
 According to Financial Industry Regulatory Authority records, he was terminated in 2010 for "sending correspondence to a client without management approval".
 Between 2010 and 2016, he was a senior vice president of private banking at Morgan Stanley.

 2016–present: Working for Elon Musk

 Birchall got acquainted with business magnate Elon Musk during his tenure at Morgan Stanley when as a client adviser he was involved in arranging a nine-figure amount in bank loans at a time when Musk was low on funds.
 Musk hired him out of Morgan Stanley in 2016 to set up and manage his family office—Excession LLC.

-When neurotechnology company Neuralink was founded by Musk in 2016, corporate filings listed Birchall as its chief executive, chief financial officer and president.
-According to Bloomberg News, he is not involved in daily operations of the company and that his name was listed on the filings for legal convenience.
-In 2018, Birchall was named as a director and executive of Boring Company—a tunnel construction services company also founded by Musk.
-He is also a member of the board for Musk's philanthropic foundation and Ad Astra—a Texas-based online experimental school founded by Musk for the children of SpaceX employees, including his kids.
+When Neuralink was founded by Musk in 2016, corporate filings listed Birchall as its chief executive, chief financial officer, and president.
+He is not involved in daily operations of the company and that his name was listed on the filings for legal convenience.
+In 2018, Birchall was named as a director and executive of The Boring Company, a tunnel construction services company also founded by Musk.
+He is also a member of the board of the Musk Foundation and Ad Astra—a Texas-based online experimental school founded by Musk for the children of SpaceX employees, including Musk's kids.

 Dubbed as Musk's personal fixer and right-hand man, Birchall has also been tasked with managing itinerary, hiring bodyguards, and selling homes for Musk.
-Slate reported in 2018 that he was CEO of Foundation Security—a detective and armored car services company.
-During that year, in the lead up to a defamation case against Musk by a British caver following the Tham Luang cave rescue, Birchall paid over $50,000 of Musk's funds to hire a private investigator, who turned out to be a convicted fraud, to dig up dirt on the caver.
+In 2018, he was CEO of Foundation Security—a detective and armored car services company.
+During that year, in the lead up to a defamation case against Musk by a British caver following the Tham Luang cave rescue, Birchall paid over $50,000 of Musk's funds to hire a private investigator, who turned out to be a convicted fraudster, to dig up dirt on the caver.
 Birchall stated in court deposition he had an "instinct to protect Musk".